TIHLDE/pythons_event_registration/README.md

 - [ ] Add players section
 - [x] See registrated players for event (modal)
 - [x] See deregistrated players for event (modal)
+- [ ] Add statistics
+- [ ] Add page for getting fines to be registrated